jlannoy/weblithq/README.md

 ## Authentication

+The archetype immediately work with `quarkus-security-jpa`.
+A set of different User with roles will be created at startup and be available for login through the `FormAuthenticationMechanism` provided by Quarkus.
+Weblith only supplies the corresponding front end paths and login page.
+It should also integrates well with other security extensions available for Quarkus ; you'll find in the archetype `application.properties` an example block defining an OIDC connection to Auth0.

+Thats means you can protect your pages via properties configuration or `@RolesAllowed` annotations, like any other Quakrus application.
+The archetype provide a showcase page for this part.
+Getting back relevant `SecurityIdentify` information must still be analyzed.

 ## Roadmap

+### Before and after comparison

+### Future plans

-The current status of the projet is a **Preview Release**.
-Several *exsting* code parts of the original Weblith project must still be migrated.
+As said before, the current status of the project is a **Preview Release**.
+Several *existing* code parts of the original Weblith project must still be migrated.

+1. *Extensive documentation* : Each Weblith concept should be documented appart with more details and configuration properties.
+1. *UI components documentation* : The goal is to analyze the relavance of `Storybook` - allowing serverside components since last version - for showcasing all Weblith UI components.
-1. *Router* : with reverse routing available in templates
+1. *Router* : In the original project, there is a central Router allowing for example reverse routing in templates.
 1. *Multitenancy* : domain management + dynamic tenant configuration
 1. *Unit tests* : a lot of unit tests must still be reused